Sunderland Seaman Paddy Taylor’s Message in a Bottle Has Been Solved!

 Paddy Taylor’s Message in a Bottle, Solved by a Single Letter

 Once Paddy & Sue suggested it could be an A, I took a closer look.
-Sure enough – though it is so faint it is nearly impossible to see – the “H” was not an H at all… There is an extremely light stroke running diagonally up to the peak of the A, and it is indeed an A!
+Sure enough – though it is so faint it is nearly impossible to see – the “H” was not an H at all… There is an extremely light stroke running diagonally up to the peak of what is indeed an A!
 Here’s what I can see:

-I wish I could show this to you in a photo, but try as I might, the upstroke is too faint to see clearly, though you can kiiiind of make it out in this photo if you zoom way in, cross your eyes, stick out your tongue, and stand on your head for a minute:
+I wish I could show this to you in a photo.
+But try as I might, the upstroke is too faint to see clearly.
+You can kiiiind of make it out in this photo if you zoom way in, cross your eyes, stick out your tongue, and stand on your head for a minute:

-Around this time, Paddy’s neighbors, friends, and family began to chime in–all confirming he was a seaman, in the Merchant Navy for some time, and that he had indeed lived at #10 Barking Street during the time frame I thought the message originated from, roughly 1974 – 1990ish.
+Around this time, Paddy’s neighbors, friends, and family began to chime in.
+All confirmed he was a seaman, in the Merchant Navy for some time, and that he had indeed lived at #10 Barking Street during the time frame I thought the message originated from, roughly 1974 – 1990ish.
 This was confirmed by multiple friends and family who saw my post.

-On top of that, when I finally got in touch with Paddy directly, he confirmed not only that he had lived at #10, but that he had occasionally sent messages in bottles when he was a seaman!
+When I finally got in touch with Paddy directly, he confirmed two key facts.
+First, he had indeed lived at #10 at around the time this note was sent.
+Second, he had occasionally sent messages in bottles when he was a seaman!

-Soon, we were trying to figure out when Paddy sent the bottle, but this will probably remain a mystery…
+Soon, we were trying to figure out when Paddy Taylor sent his message in a bottle.
+Sadly, the exact date will probably remain a mystery…

 Handwriting Clues Confirm Author’s Identity

 All of that is well and good, but I’ve had some strange experiences in my time solving messages in bottles.
-I have had people claim to be the author of a message, only to find out they were pulling my leg.
+I have had people pretend to be the author of a message, only to have their story unravel under scrutiny.

 I asked Sue for a sample of Paddy’s handwriting, and bless her, she obliged.
 In fact, she sent me a completed job application from years ago.
 There’s no way could it have been forged.

-Well, the moment I saw Paddy’s handwriting, there was no doubt–none at all–that he was indeed the author of this message in a bottle!
+Well, the moment I saw Paddy’s handwriting, there was no doubt–none–that he was indeed the author of this message!

 I am no handwriting expert.
-But I have spent hours–hours!–poring over this faded scrap of paper, committing every faint squiggle to memory, conjecturing about the missing pieces.
+But I have spent hours–hours!–poring over this faded scrap of paper.
+I’ve committed every faint squiggle to memory, conjecturing about the missing pieces.
 I know it like the back of my hand.
 I mentioned a few handwriting quirks in my last post.
-But when I saw Paddy’s handwriting sample, there were a few other quirks that proved him definitively to be the author.
+But when I saw Paddy’s handwriting sample, there were a few other quirks that proved him to be the author.